Last Updated on January 14, 2021

 Is it possible to do a Baja California road trip on a budget?
 Our response to that is an unequivocal yes.
 Not only have we hitchhiked the Baja Peninsula, we’ve also driven the length of it (down and back) on two separate occasions.
-Our experiences have armed us with all of the information you need for a road trip in Baja California on a budget.
+Our experiences have armed us with all of the information you need for a budget-minded Mexico road trip.

 Baja California Road Trip Budget Breakdown

 Naturally, your finances will dictate the framework of your trip.
 Our budget is $15 each per day, so keep this in mind as a benchmark for what follows.
-Even if your road trip in Baja California involves hitchhiking and backpacking our trip tips are just what you need.
+Even if your Baja California trip involves hitchhiking and backpacking our trip tips are just what you need.
 These useful tips will take you from the international border up north to the iconic Land’s End down south, all whilst watching your pennies.

 This article focuses on every aspect of your Baja California road trip on both the Transpeninsular Highway 1 and Highway 5.
 You’ll find advice on vehicle maintenance, tolls, driving conditions, accommodation options, cheap eats and frugal ways to while away your time.
 We’ll also include the odd treat to splash out on and some useful insider tips you may be unaware of.

 Tips For Your Baja California Road Trip